 These herbs with yellow flowers are great for those who live in dry environments because Tansy is drought tolerant and will tolerate partial to full sun.

-People also grow Tansy around entrances to their house or garden because it is said to repel mosquitoes, mice, and cockroaches.
+People also grow tansy around entrances to their houses or gardens because it is said to repel mosquitoes, mice, and cockroaches.
 So, it makes a perfect flower for a pest-infested garden!

 13. Yacon (Sweet Fruit) (Polymnia sonchifolia)

 Yacon, also called the pear of the earth, is another member of the sunflower family.
 The flowers look just like sunflowers, but they are much smaller.

 It is a yellow flowering herb that produces fiber-rich tubers, which have the same consistency as apples.
 These tubers can aid digestion and are used commercially to make syrups and other low-glycemic sweeteners.

 It has gained popularity recently because it is an acceptable sweetener for the Keto diet due to its high-fiber, low sugar, but sweet-tasting content.